Vicky-Gupta-Dev/VickyBrandCoding/README.md

 - Reading tech blogs

 ### 📢 Disclaimer
 The information provided in this README is true and correct to the best of my knowledge.
 I take full responsibility for the accuracy of the details mentioned herein.
+A responsive frontend web application built using React.js, HTML5, CSS3, and JavaScript.
+The app fetches and displays country details (flag, name, population, region, capital, etc.) using REST Countries API.

 ### 👨‍💻 About Me
 Hello!
 I’m Vicky Kumar Gupta, a passionate and self-motivated Frontend Web Developer with 1 year of hands-on experience in building responsive, interactive, and user-centric web applications.
 I specialize in HTML, CSS, JavaScript, and React, and I love turning ideas into reality through clean and maintainable code.